Naufal05R/Naufal05R/README.md

 - 🧑🏻‍💻 I’m currently working in the tech industry with [Monster Data Asia](https://monsterdata.asia) Company

-- 💻 Started the journey as a software developer since 2022
+- 💻 Started the journey as a software engineer since 2022

 - 📋 Fell in love with codes and enthusiast with the newest & latest technology.
 Self-taught on learning [React](https://react.dev) & [NextJS](https://nextjs.org)